-Assistive Technology (AT) is a range of tools that make learning more accessible.
-This includes, for example, software that helps with spelling and grammar, digital pens for recordings lectures, adapted tools for those with visual or hearing impairments, and alternative inputs for students with mobility issues.
+Assistive Technology (AT) is a range of tools that may benefit your learning.
+This includes, for example, software that helps with spelling and grammar, tools to help with organisation and apps for recording.

-UCD Access and Lifelong Learning have an AT Specialist, Sue Meehan, who can provide technology and training to students who avail of disability support.
+UCD Access & Lifelong Learning has an Assistive Technology Specialist who can provide technology and training to students who avail of disability support.
 Usually, recommendations will be made for AT when you attend your Needs Assessment.
 If you are avail of Disability Support and would like to look at AT options, please email us to make an appointment with the AT Specialist: firstname.lastname@example.org